 The ErasmusLadder test requires a mouse to walk a horizontal ladder consisting of 74 pairs of rungs.
-On each side the rungs alternate between a high and low position, as in each high rung is opposite a low rung, and vice versa.
 The rungs are equipped with touch sensitive sensors, allowing the system to detect the position of the mouse on the ladder and determine the placement of the front paws.

 Walking the ladder